horfimbor/horfimbor-template/README.md

-# gyg-template
+# horfimbor-template

-this repository is a template to create microservices using [gyg-eventsource](https://github.com/galakhygame/gyg-eventsource)
+this repository is a template to create microservices using [horfimbor-eventsource](https://github.com/galakhygame/horfimbor-eventsource)

 ## development :